-- Food distributed through Pet Pantry are supplied via Ventura County Animal Services and is provided as a donation through community members and local businesses.
-Because this program is donation-run there are times that the program may be limited on the availability of food or supplies.
+- Food distributed through the Pet Pantry are supplied via Ventura County Animal Services (VCAS) and is provided as a donation through community members and local businesses.
+Because this program is donation-run, there are times that the program may be limited on the availability of food or supplies.

-- Food pick-up is allowed once a month and VCAS will supply supplemental food for a duration of 3 months in a 1-year period of time.
-If you are in need of an extension, please contact out Pet Retention Coordinator at KeepMyPet@ventura.org.
+- Food pick-up is offered monthly by VCAS.
+This program is intended as a supplemental food supply for a duration of three (3) months in a one (1) year period of time.
+If you are in need of an extension, please contact our Pet Retention Coordinator at KeepMyPet@ventura.org.
 There is no guarantee of an extension being granted.

-- Agree that pets are for companionship and not for breeding or any illegal activities.
+- You agree that pets are for companionship and not for breeding or any illegal activities.

 - Have transportation to pick up food.

-- Keep all pets on the program up-to-date with rabies shots, and current licenses, pursuant to county or city licensing ordinances.
+- Pet owners are strongly encouraged to keep all pets on the program up-to-date with rabies shots, and current licenses, pursuant to county or city licensing ordinances.
 See our licensing page for fees and information.

-- Maintain healthy living conditions for your pet(s), which includes providing fresh water and food daily and basic veterinary care, and they are to let a VCAS representative know if they cannot maintain this level of care.
+- Maintain healthy living conditions for your pet(s), which includes, but is not limited to, providing fresh water and food daily, and basic veterinary care.
+Let a VCAS representative know if they cannot maintain this level of care.

 - Agree that you will not add more pets while receiving food from the VCAS Pet Pantry Program.
 Your first responsibility is to the pets you already own.